 NerdBux Review – Description:

 Nerdbux is Paid to Click program, launched on 28 June 2013 by the internet advertising company TimTech LLC from the USA.
 Initially Nerdbux was placed on the New Sites list, then moved to the Watch list due to payout issues and later to the Sites to Avoid list.
-Shortly after that, Nerdbux was sold to Jeffrey Johnson for the USA.
+Shortly after that, Nerdbux was given away to Jeffrey Johnson for the USA.
 The new admin have a history of running a lot of scam sites, therefore Nerdbux will remain on the Sites to Avoid list.

 Reasons why you should stay away from Nerdbux.com:

 Scam Site Owner – After Nerdbux turned into scam under the Timtech management, it was sold to Jeffrey Johnson, a person responsible for over a hundred scam PTC sites.
 This guy owns too many useless sites (from members perspective).
 His websites are nothing more than a waste of web space.
 I wouldn’t expect it will be different with Nerdbux.
-If you are still using Nerdbux, prepare yourself for some new restrictive payout rules.
+If you are still using Nerdbux, prepare yourself for some new restrictive payout rules and ridiculous excuses.
 I would advise to leave Nerdbux.
 Don’t waste your time and effort on a site managed by Jeffrey Johnson.
 He doesn’t own a single legit site.

 Daily Payout Limit – The Nerdbux administration said (lied) that the payout limit has been removed, however still there are cash out issues at Nerdbux.
 Payments are occasionally enabled at random intervals during the day.
 Most of the time people are still getting the message “We’ve reached the daily payout limit, please try again tomorrow.”
 The daily payout limit was implemented on January 20, and apparently is not removed yet.
 The amount is not specified and vary from day to day.
 If the limit for the day have been reached, you will not be able to request payout for that day and you will have to try the next day.
 There are people that have been trying to cashout for weeks without success.